-- a Support best practice in design, construction and maintenance of transport projects to avoid, to the extent reasonable in the circumstances, adverse impacts on the environment. - b Support continuous improvement in air quality through reduction in harmful vehicle emissions.
+a Support best practice in design, construction and maintenance of transport projects to avoid, to the extent reasonable in the circumstances, adverse impacts on the environment.

 33 In this context private motor vehicles includes company cars not being used for commercial purposes.